Published at

 FeatureBefore MCP (The Old Way)With MCP (The New Way)

-IntegrationsApp-specific (Custom built for each tool).Universal (Build once, use anywhere).
+IntegrationsApp-specific (Custom built for each tool).Standardized (build once, reuse across compatible clients).

 Data AccessRequires heavy copy-pasting or file uploads.Direct, real-time access to local & remote data.

-SecurityOften requires uploading private data to the cloud.Data stays local; servers only expose what you allow.
+SecurityOften requires uploading private data to the cloud.Servers expose only what you configure, but data privacy depends on the host, server, and model provider.

 Developer EffortHigh.
-Constant maintenance of API connections.Low.
+Constant maintenance of API connections.Lower.
 Write a single standard server script.

 One of the most common fears about giving AI access to personal or company data is security.
 Nobody wants an AI assistant quietly uploading their private tax documents or proprietary source code to a public cloud.